 A few weeks ago Mars (my husband) and I spent our anniversary weekend attending a home show in Southern Utah.
 While down there we stumbled upon this darling little food trailer.
 It was so charming that we just had to stop and check it out.

 The menu was unique and everything looked so good.
 I wasn’t sure what to order until I saw a “Cuban Pork Sandwich”!
-I’ve seen lots of recipes on Pinterest for Cuban Pork Sandwiches.
+There are lots of recipes on Pinterest for Cuban Pork Sandwiches.
 I’ve always wanted to try one, but here in Utah they’re pretty hard to find in local restaurants.
 I’m sure in Florida they’re a dime a dozen.
 Not so much so here in my country town.

 I was feeling particularly adventurous that day so I ordered a “Cuban” with fries, the BEST fries I’ve ever had in my life by the way… and waited with great anticipation.
 I was not disappointed!
 Goodness me!
 It was an explosion of flavor.
 From the very first bite there was a Par-Tay going on in my mouth!